4Clover/Jurnl/README.md

 Welcome to the ScribblyScraps repository!
 This project aims to create a rich, interactive web application where users can create and personalize digital journal entries, much like a scrapbook.

+## TODO:

+1. Vercel docs/deployment information
+    - GitHub actions for checks before push to prod
+    - Configure env secrets so MongoDB can be used
+2. Deal with possible annoying aspects of Prettier and ESlint checks locally and on GitHub 3.

 ## Table of Contents

 1. [Project Overview](#project-overview)